 TOSBI – Towards Scalable and Generalized Solutions in Biomedical Images (2025–2028)

-The TOSBI project — “Towards Scalable and Generalized Solutions in Biomedical Images” — aims to develop deep learning methodologies that scale to large bioimage datasets and generalize across imaging modalities and laboratories, with a particular emphasis on annotation-efficient approaches and adapting foundation models to bioimage tasks.
+The TOSBI project — Towards Scalable and Generalized Solutions in Biomedical Images — aims to create deep learning methodologies that scale to large bioimage datasets and generalize across imaging modalities, laboratories and experimental settings.
+The project emphasizes annotation-efficient learning and the adaptation of foundation models to biomedical imaging tasks.

 🔬 Scientific Goals